Never nice getting bills for a sold car!

-Bernie sold his car in a small now defunct car dealership in Cabo Roig in 2006 as a trade-in on a new Honda he had bought.
+Brian sold his car in a small now defunct car dealership in Cabo Roig in 2006 as a trade-in on a new Honda he had bought.
 The dealer said they would organise the paperwork when they re-sold his old Tata jeep.
 Rather than have us check it, and against his better judgement, he agreed and thought no more of it.

 He went looking for the dealer, who had returned to wherever he was from and a new unhelpful mechanic was running the showroom.
 Bottom line, absolutely no progress.
-Bernie contacted the police, nothing they could do, so it was now a case of damage limitation as our solicitor said that legally he was 100% liable for the fines and taxes.
+Brian contacted the police, nothing they could do, so it was now a case of damage limitation as our solicitor said that Brian legally he was 100% liable for the fines and taxes.
 He still owned the Tata as the paperwork had not been done.

 What needs to be done when a car is sold is a contract of sale and a change of paperwork at Trafico, which we can arrange for you.
 You must get the buyer´s ID.
 If this is not done, the log book will stay in the previous owner´s name, and they will be responsible for any fines, road tax etc, unless it can be proven that they car was sold.
-Worse still, imagine Bernie’s car or the car of any of our other clients had been involved in a crime?
+Worse still, imagine Brian’s car or the car of any of our other clients had been involved in a crime?

-We told both Bernie that we could resolve his problem, and duly did, very cheaply, with the purchase contract and their passports.
+We told both Brian that we could resolve his problem, and duly did, very cheaply, with the purchase contract and their passports.
 It is of course best to do things properly, and secondly to always keep records of paperwork and ID if you sell a car.